tracel-ai/burn/burn-book/src/overview.md

 # Overview

+Welcome to The Burn Book 👋

-This book will help you get started with the Burn deep learning framework.
+This book will help you get started with the Burn deep learning framework, whether you are an advanced user or a beginner.
+We have crafted some sections for you:

-Although it is still in progress, it is planned to be divided into multiple sections, catering to complete beginners and advanced users.
-For the time being, we offer an introductory guide in which we perform training and inference on a simple model, while highlighting certain peculiarities of Burn that set it apart from other frameworks.
+- [Basic Workflow: From Training to Inference](./basic-workflow): We'll start with the fundamentals, guiding you through the entire workflow, from training your models to deploying them for inference.
+This section lays the groundwork for your Burn expertise.

+- [Building Blocks](./building-blocks): Dive deeper into Burn's core components, understanding how they fit together.
+This knowledge forms the basis for more advanced usage and customization.

+- [Custom Training Loop](./custom-training-loop): Gain the power to customize your training loops, fine-tuning your models to meet your specific requirements.
+This section empowers you to harness Burn's flexibility to its fullest.

+- [Import ONNX Model](./import): Learn how to seamlessly import models from ONNX, expanding your compatibility with other deep learning ecosystems.

+- [Advanced](./advanced): Finally, venture into advanced topics, exploring Burn's capabilities at their peak.
+This section caters to those who want to push the boundaries of what's possible with Burn.

-Throughout the book, we assume a basic understanding of Rust and deep learning concepts.
+Throughout the book, we assume a basic understanding of deep learning concepts, but we may refer to additional material when it seems appropriate.